So, this is the best ice cream I’ve ever made.

 Put sugar in a deep saucepan over medium heat.
 As the sugar melts, it will begin to clump; stir consistently, until it starts to feel like wet sand; the clumps will dissipate gradually.

-Once you have a smooth cream-caramel base, the next step is to add the chocolate.
-If you have an immersion blender, you can add the chocolate right into the saucepan, stir until it’s melted, then blend smooth.
-If you don’t have one, put the chocolate in a blender or food processor and pulse until finely ground.
-Then add one cup of the hot cream mixture and the mint, and blend (carefully, to avoid explosions) until completely smooth.
+Next, add the chocolate to the hot cream.
+Either mix with an immersion blender, or pour the mixture into a blender (in batches, so it doesn’t explode) and pulse until smooth.
+Add the mint, and blend until smooth.
 If you’re nervous about bits of mint remaining, feel free to strain the chocolate mixture.
-Otherwise, pour the chocolate mixture back into the rest of the hot cream, add milk and salt, and stir until completely smooth.
+Pour the chocolate mixture back into the rest of the hot cream, add milk and salt, and stir until completely smooth.
 (At this point, you should have no issues with separation; however, if you do, you can always transfer the mixture into a food processor/blender or blend with an immersion blender.)

 Transfer ice cream base to a large heat-safe bowl and transfer to the refrigerator to chill completely, at least overnight.
 When cold, pour into bowl of your ice cream machine and churn according to manufacturer’s directions.
 Transfer to a container and freeze until solid, at least 2 hours.
 Let sit at room temperature for 5 to 10 minutes before serving, or in refrigerator for 15 to 30 minutes.